-- Transitions can have at most one after() condition. - The distribution specified in the after() condition can either be specified by any distribution contained in MATLAB-function makedist, as well as the degenerate distribution deg.
+- The distribution specified in the after() condition must be either the degenerate distribution deg, uniform distribution uni, exponential distribution exp or lognormal distribution Lognormal.
 The degenerate distribution represents a deterministic, constant time t.
-It can be specified either by after('deg', t), or simply after(t). - Unlike makedist, the exponential distribution is defined by its rate parameter λ , rather than the mean value $\frac{1}{\lambda}$. - Event conditions can be combined with after() condition. - Only one event can be broadcast per transition. - Hierarchies are allowed, but only the chart-state (depth 0) is allowed to be of type "parallel-AND". - Analysis of parallel models can only be done via Monte Carlo simulation. - Sample path simulation, steady state analysis and state transitions plots are not available for parallel models.
+It can be specified either by after('deg', t), or simply after(t). - Unlike makedist, the exponential distribution is defined by its rate parameter λ , rather than the mean value $\frac{1}{\lambda}$. - Only one event can be broadcast per transition. - Transitions between parallel states are not allowed. - A transition can contain several conditions events, separated by or (||). and (&&) is not allowed since events are executed one by one. - Analysis of parallel models can only be done via Monte Carlo simulation. - Sample path simulation, steady state analysis and state transitions plots are not available for parallel models. - Sensitivity analysis using the alternative "For all transitions" is not available using the new parallel model simulation backend introduced in v3.2.